+Blood Clots: Early activity has been shown to be the best way to minimize the risk of blood clots.
+However, blood clots can form in the veins of your calf, thigh, or pelvis.
+Clots can break away and travel to your lungs; this is called a pulmonary embolism, which can be life threatening.
+Care is taken to minimize the risk of blood clots with a blood thinning agent.
 The main risk of blood thinning agents is excessive thinning of the blood, causing bleeding.
 Some blood thinning agents require daily injections in the hospital and at home.
-If needed, you or your family will be taught how to give the injections at home by the nurses in the hospital.
+If needed, you or your family will be taught how to give the injections by the nurses in the hospital.

 Wear and Implant Failure: The implanted components of a total joint replacement are mechanical pieces and can wear out or break.
 Only proven technology and materials are used in these implants.
-More intense activity is associated with a greater chance of failure with the implant; however, with usual daily and recreational activity, your total joint replacement should function well for many years.
+Obviously, the more active you are, the greater the chance of failure of the implant.
+With usual daily and recreational activity, your total joint replacement should function well for many years.